‘I was terrified’: Montevallo High School student recovering from broken neck - Shelby County Reporter

 So before even heading to the hospital, Jaye talked with the group of 100 kids that had just witnessed the horrifying sight and not only asked them to pray, but asked them to help Kyle feel better.

-“I just told them she had an accident and would be alright and that she wanted Kyle not to worry.
+“I just told them she had an accident and would be all right and that she wanted Kyle not to worry.
 They all rallied around him in that moment,” she said.

 A traumatic experience